-Legs must be completely covered when human or zoonotic pathogens are handled
+- Legs must be completely covered when human or zoonotic pathogens are handled and lab coats must be worn - Shoes must completely cover the feet - Jewelry that compromises PPE or elevates the danger of exposure should be removed - Long hair must be pulled back to prevent entry into the working area - Gloves must be worn at all times while working in the BSC when handling Risk Group 2 and higher pathogens

-- Shoes must completely cover the feet - Jewellery that elevates the danger of exposure should be removed - Long hair must be pulled back to prevent entry into the working area - Gloves must be worn at all times while working in the BSC when handling Risk Group 2 and higher pathogens - Personal items and electronics are not be used or taken into CL2 laboratories - Treat all microorganisms as potential pathogens.
+- Personal items and electronics are not be used or taken into CL2 laboratories - 1.
+Treat all microorganisms as potential pathogens.
 Workers who have compromised immune systems or recent extended illnesses should talk with their supervisor before working in a microbiology lab. - 2.
-Familiarize yourself with the location of safety equipment in the lab. - Set up the Biological Safety Cabinet (BSC) to allow for movement of items from a clean side to a dirty side (Figure 1).
+Familiarize yourself with the location of safety equipment in the lab. - 3.
+Set up the Biological Safety Cabinet (BSC) to allow for movement of items from a clean side to a dirty side (Figure 1).
 This will assist with keeping the employee and the work area free from contamination. - 4.
 Label everything clearly.
 If hazardous, label the items with the proper warning and hazardous information. - 5.
-Clean up spills with care, following the spill procedure - 6.
-Doff all PPE in the appropriate area inside the containment zone if possible - 7.
+Clean up spills with care, following the spill procedure. - 6.
+Doff all PPE in the appropriate area inside the containment zone. - 7.
 Before leaving the containment zone, the employee must perform effective hand hygiene with soap and water. - 8.
 Hang the lab coat in a designated area away from personal belongings to avoid cross contamination of personal clothes, chairs, paperwork etc.